Urban exploration: Abandonments

-In Bosnia and Herzegovina, a large underground facility abandoned since 1992 is Željava Air Base, situated under the Gola Plješevica mountain, near the city of Bihać.
+In Bosnia and Herzegovina, a large underground facility abandoned since 1992 is the Željava Air Base, situated under the Gola Plješevica mountain near Bihać.
 It was the largest underground airport and military air base in the SFR Yugoslavia, and one of the largest in Europe.
-The complex contains tunnels in total length of 3.5 km (2.2 mi), and other large facilities.
-Nowadays, it is popular for urban exploration, although it is risky due to the possibility of anti-personnel landmines being located in unexplored areas, remnants from 1990s Bosnian War.
+The complex contains 3.5 km (2.2 mi) of tunnels and other large facilities.
+It is now a popular urban exploration site, though risky due to possible landmines left from the Bosnian War.

-Many explorers find the decay of uninhabited space profoundly beautiful, and some are also proficient freelance photographers who document what they see, such as those who document the infrastructure of the former USSR.
+Many explorers find the decay of uninhabited space aesthetically compelling, and some document these sites through photography, including those exploring former USSR infrastructure.

-Abandoned sites are also popular among historians, preservationists, architects, archaeologists, industrial archaeologists, ghost hunters and notably, photographers.
+Abandoned sites are also popular among historians, preservationists, architects, archaeologists, industrial archaeologists, ghost hunters, and photographers.